 What is Metaverse, and why should we care about it?

 Now that we delved deep into the subject of NFT, exploring the Metaverse seems like a natural consequence.
 The term “metaverse” originates in the 1980’s science fiction novel – but like many sci-fi concepts, it has turned into reality sooner than we all expected.
 In a nutshell, the Metaverse is a three-dimensional, immersive Internet that brings social interactions to a new level and creates channels for new economies to evolve.

 In practice, it provides us with the digital experiences closest to real-life as a result of incorporating VR, AR, AI, and advanced data processing techniques.
 Online schooling, events, and social gatherings all gain a different edge with the qualities the Metaverse offers.

 Entrepreneurs see the potential of the Metaverse and do not hesitate to capitalise on it, creating platforms that bring connectivity and immersive experience to the next level.
 The first example that comes to mind is, of course, Meta, the Facebook founders’ project that aims at revolutionising the way we socialise.
 They already managed to do it once, and despite some issues and controversies, they may manage once more.

 Gaming platforms naturally are heavily investing in the metaverse, enabling gamers to experience another dimension of the worlds created.
 The Sandbox allows them even to create their own ones (without any coding skills), contributing to the constantly expanding metaverse.
-In Decentraland, on the other hand, the users can buy plots of land, building their own digital haven or a business hub.
+In Decentraland, on the other hand, the users can buy plots of virtual land, building their own digital haven or a business hub.
 Many brands, including Samsung and Sotheby’s, have already taken that opportunity.